 - The Corvette compressor, and some late GM AC compressors are variable speed, and not compatible with aftermarket AC systems, including the Vintage Air system for the SL-C. You must use the compressor in the kit, or a similar model unless you have validated that the compressor you have selected will work.
 If you use the Cadillac CTS-V front dress and the included compressor, everything fits (and the compressor is a single-speed one) but you will need to make custom hard lines from the compressor, using the (expensive) OE lines, cutting and welding them as needed.
 Any competent AC shop can do this.

 - The new radiators include one or more notches or other openings which are designed to allow the AC lines to pass by that area, making routing easier.
 If you have an older radiator with no holes or notches, run the lines above the radiator, and be sure to insulate them for maximum efficiency.
 If you have the new radiator type, you may find that running hard lines (as opposed to hoses) may make routing easier, especially if you choose to route both lines through the same opening in the radiator.
 If you run hoses, you will need to run one hose through each radiator opening as the openings are too small to run two hoses through just one.

-- Be sure you wire the trinary switch according to the instructions in the Infinitybox and Vintage manuals.
+- Be sure you wire the trinary switch according to the instructions in the Vintage manual.

 - The evaporator is designed to mount under the passenger foot well panel under the dash.
 Careful placement is essential.
 See the “Mounting the evaporator” section for more details.